 - Focus on Automated Testing

 Automation is a basic need for Continuous Testing.
 So learning about how to automate testing in a continuous test environment setup is the first thing that you need to focus on.
 In Continuous Testing, you will have to remember that generic automated testing does not focus on the User experience aspects.
-However, such subjective evaluations could be derived from collaboration of feedbacks received from users.
+However, such subjective evaluations could be derived from the collaboration of feedbacks received from users.